German Chileans: 20th century

 By the mid-1930s, most of the farming land around the towns of Valdivia and Osorno had been claimed.
 Some German immigrants moved further south to places such as Puyuhuapi in the Aysén region (settled by Sudeten Germans from present-day Czech Republic); Sudeten German settlers from Broumov (called Braunau in German and located in present-day Czech Republic) also stayed and lived in Puerto Varas, wherein the village was called Nueva Braunau.

 Subsequently, a new wave of German immigrants arrived in Chile, with many settling in Temuco, and Santiago.
 Many founded businesses; for example, Horst Paulmann's small store in the capital of the Araucanía Region grew into Cencosud, one of the largest businesses in the region.

 Even before the Nazi takeover of Germany in 1933, a German Chilean youth organization was established with strong Nazi influence.
 Nazi Germany pursued a policy of Nazification of the German Chilean community.
 These communities and their organizations were considered a cornerstone to extend the Nazi ideology across the world by Nazi Germany.
-Most German Chileans were passive supporters of Nazi Germany.
-Nazism was widespread among the German Lutheran Church hierarchy in Chile.
+Many German Chileans were passive supporters of Nazi Germany.
+Nazism was supported by some in the German Lutheran Church hierarchy in Chile.
 A local chapter of the Nazi Party was started in Chile.

 During World War II, many German Jews fled to Chile before and during the Holocaust.
 For example, the families of Mario Kreutzberger and Tomás Hirsch came to Chile during this time.

 Shortly after World War II, former members of Nazi Germany tried to take refuge in South America, including Chile, fleeing trials against them in Europe and elsewhere.
 Among these was SS Standartenführer and war criminal Walter Rauff.
 Paul Schäfer, a former army medic, founded Colonia Dignidad, a German enclave in the Maule Region, in which abuses against human rights were allegedly carried out.
 The precise number of Nazi refugees hidden in Chile after WWII remains unknown.

+The terminology “German-Chileans” and “Chilean-Germans”

+The criterion for belonging to the German-Chilean or Chilean-German group is not one of nationality, but purely linguistic and cultural.
+German ancestors came from various regions of the German-speaking area of Central Europe.
+Therefore, the descendants of Austrians and German-Swiss people (read Swiss Chilean) and German Italians (Italian citizens of German descent and speak German language), among others, are also counted among this minority.

+The terms "Chilean Germans" and "German Chileans" generally refer to different groups that differ from one another in terms of their degree of integration.
+The term "Chilean Germans" is mostly used for Germans living abroad who themselves emigrated to Chile and usually still retain their former nationality.
+"German Chileans," on the other hand, are Chileans of German origin who hold Chilean citizenship —sometimes in addition to German or Austrian—and whose ancestors have lived in Chile for several generations; many of them have learned German only as a foreign language, whether second or third language.